zoe/covid-tracker-react-native/README.md

 Translations files are stored under `/assests/lang/` in nested json files.
 Use [BabelEdit](https://www.codeandweb.com/babeledit) to keep these files in sync.

-Open the `./covid-symptom-study.babel` in BabelEdit, which allows you to edit all translations at once, move keys, or filter by translations that have require changes.
+Open the `./covid-symptom-study.babel` in BabelEdit, which allows you to edit all translations at once, move keys, or filter by keys that require translations.
 BabelEdit will keep all the json files in sync.
 You'll need to ensure changes are reflected in the source code.

+BabelEdit is not strictly required.
+You can edit the json files manually, but please keep them sorted.

 ### Tests